XSigmaAnalyitix/XSigma/README.md

 - Uploaded to coverage tracking services (Codecov, Coveralls)
 - Used to enforce minimum coverage thresholds
 - Tracked over time to monitor code quality trends

+**Codecov Integration:**
+The CI/CD pipeline automatically uploads coverage reports to Codecov.
+To enable this:
+1. Set up a Codecov account at https://codecov.io
+2. Add your repository to Codecov
+3. Set the `CODECOV_TOKEN` secret in your GitHub repository settings (optional for public repos)

 📖 **[Read more: Code Coverage Guide](COVERAGE.md)** - Comprehensive guide with multi-compiler support, unified runner, and detailed usage examples